preco21/destiny-macros/readme.md

 #### How to use:

-- Equip Warlock's top-tree Dawnblade: Attunement of Sky.
+- Equip Warlock's top-tree Dawnblade: Attunement of Sky with Burst Glide jump.
 - Press <kbd>F2</kbd> to toggle the script.
 - While sprinting, press <kbd>Z</kbd> to activate a Icarus Dash chain (Keep holding <kbd>W</kbd>, i.e, moving forward)